millerk22/emc2-labs/EMC2-Labs-Fall/lab14.rst

 .. image:: ./_static/black_bear_state.png
    :width: 800

 Population members begin in one stage and transition to other stages.
-The diagram above models transitions from stage to stage on a yearly basis, meaning that we consider an individual to be in a single class for the entirety of a year and possibly changing to another class the next year.
+The diagram above models annual transitions from one stage to another.
+An individual stays in a single class for the entirety of a year but may move to a different class in subsequent years.

 The transition values—**stasis**, **maturation**, and **fertility**—represent how much of the population moves from one state to another.

-* **stasis**, :math:`s_i`: Probability that an individual in state :math:`i` remains in state :math:`i`
+* :math:`s_i`, **stasis**: Probability that an individual in state :math:`i` remains in state :math:`i`
-* **maturation**, :math:`m_i`: Probability that an individual in state :math:`i` transitions to state :math:`i+1` (if such next state is possible)
+* :math:`m_i`, **maturation**: Probability that an individual in state :math:`i` transitions to state :math:`i+1` (if such next state is possible)
-* **fertility**, :math:`f_i`: Probability that an individual in state :math:`i` produces an offspring in state :math:`1`
+* :math:`f_i`, **fertility**: Probability that an individual in state :math:`i` produces an offspring in state :math:`1`

 ..
 Note::
-   The deceased state acts as an absorbing state where no bear can transition out of it.
+   No bear can transition out of the deceased state because it acts as an absorbing state.
 The probability of death can be inferred by the other parameters as :math:`d_i = 1 - s_i - m_i`.

 We can translate the state diagram shown above to a **transition matrix** which shows the rates of transition between different states.
 Each entry :math:`A_{ij}` corresponds to the average number of individuals that enter into state :math:`i` from a single individual in state :math:`j`: